What Are the Key Project Management Processes?

-Project Management as a professional discipline was born from the need to streamline and structure project-related activities through the definition and enforcement of standard processes.
-The goal is to enable project managers and Project Management Offices to optimize the productivity and efficiency of project execution work while maximizing the chances for projects to deliver the expected outcomes and value.
+Project Portfolio Management, as a professional discipline, was born from the need to streamline and structure project-related activities through the definition and enforcement of standard processes.
+The goal is to enable project managers and PMOs to optimize the productivity and efficiency of project execution work while maximizing the chances for projects to deliver expected outcomes and value.

-This post provides an overview of the key project management processes, along with advice to help you define and implement sound processes.
+This article provides an overview of key project management processes, along with advice to help you define and implement them.

-The Project Management Institute’s Guide to the Project Management Body of Knowledge (PMBOK® Guide) lists 39 distinct Project Management processes, which are organized in five groups: initiation, planning, executing, controlling, and closing.
-These processes are designed to be applied consistently across organizations and industries.
+The Project Management Institute’s PMBOK® Guide lists 39 distinct PM processes across five groups: initiation, planning, executing, controlling, and closing.
+These processes are consistent across organizations and industries.
 Here’s what each group consists of:

 Phase 1: Project initiation

-The goal of this first phase is to provide a broad definition of the project that you are about to launch.
+This first phase provides a broad definition of the project that you are about to launch.
 It involves determining the need and requirements for the project: What is the rationale behind the initiative?
-What is it expected to bring to the organization?
+What should it bring to the organization?
 Who are the key beneficiaries?
-When should the benefits be realized?
-What are the conditions to be met and what are the constraints to be taken into account in order to achieve the objectives?
-Here are a few of the questions to be asked and answered at this stage.
+When should you reap the benefits?
+What conditions and constraints must be taken into account to achieve the objectives?
+Here are a few of the questions to ask and answer at this stage.
 Once you have a clear idea of the goals and scope of your project, you can then start drafting a high-level timeline and budget and a mapping of key stakeholders.

 Phase 2: Project planning